 The growth of high-quality supercrystals based on NCs is of great interest to the development of reliable novel optoelectronic devices based on NCs.
-We have shown that emulsiontemplated assembly has the potential to satisfy these needs by providing the means to assemble supercrystals in a reproducible fashion and close to single-crystal quality.
-We have investigated the influence of different axes of the parameter space that governs this type of assembly and the combinations that yield the largest crystals with grain sizes up to 600 nm.
-Specifically, slower drying induces the growth of the largest crystalline domains, while faster drying, at temperatures comparable to the boiling point of the dispersed phase of the emulsion, yields amorphous structures, Figure 2.
-Additionally, a decrease in the interfacial tension between dispersed and continuous phases is beneficial to the growth of supercrystals with larger grain sizes.
-This can be achieved either by (1) increasing the surfactant concentration and/or by (2) changing the solvent composing the dispersed phase, Figure 3.
+We have shown that emulsion-templated assembly has the potential to satisfy these needs, by providing the means to assemble supercrystals in a reproducible fashion and close to single-crystal quality.
+We have investigated the influence of different axes of the parameter space that governs this type of assembly, and which combinations yield the largest crystals with grain sizes up to 600nm.
+Specifically, slower drying induces the growth of the largest crystalline domains, while faster drying at temperatures comparable to the boiling point of the dispersed phase of the emulsion yields amorphous structures, Fig. 2.
+Additionally, decreasing the interfacial tension between dispersed and continuous phase is beneficial to the growth of supercrystals with larger grain sizes.
+This can be achieved either by (1) increasing the surfactant concentration and/or by (2) changing the solvent composing the dispersed phase, Fig. 3.
 Furthermore, NC polydispersity can suppress the formation of supercrystals.
-Larger supercrystal grain sizes correlate with the most monodisperse NCs, with a crystallization threshold between 15% and 22% polydispersity, Figure 4.
+Larger supercrystal grain sizes correlate with the most monodisperse NCs, with a crystallization threshold between 15% and 22% polydispersity, Fig. 4.

-We are confident that the generality of these results will contribute to shape the growing field of superparticle assembly and its implications on photonics, electronics, magnetics, and catalysis.
+We are confident the generality of these results will contribute to shape the growing field of superparticle assembly, 13 and its implications on photonics, 44 electronics, magnetics, 45 and catalysis.